Blog

 Humans can’t multitask

 One of the highlights of my day at researchED Amsterdam was hearing Paul Kirschner speak about edu-myths.
 He began his presentation by forbidding the use of laptops or mobile phones, explaining that taking notes electronically leads to poorer recall than handwritten notes.
 The benefits of handwritten over typed notes include better immediate recall as well as improved retention after 2 weeks.
-In addition, students who take handwritten notes are more like to [...]
+In addition, students who take handwritten notes are more like [...]

 By |January 23rd, 2017|Categories: psychology|Tags: , , |14 Comments